quietmid/quietmid/README.md

 - 👋 Hi, I’m Joseph (a human, not the pug in the picture), a student at Hive Helsinki studying software engineering.
-- 🌱 I’m looking to use coding to increase my storytelling abilties.
-- 👀 I’m interested in making videos! https://www.ninjonglu.com/
+- 👀 I’m also interested in making videos! https://www.ninjonglu.com/
 - 📫 How to reach me - ninjonglu@gmail.com | IG [@ninjong_](https://www.instagram.com/ninjong_/)
 - P.S the pug, who i miss very much, is from my previous roommate.
 <!---